 The census information for the period 1841 to 1891 is particularly interesting for showing the nature of the household at Pitfour House during the second half of the 19th century.
 It is possible to speculate on the differences between what would seem to be a full and thriving household between 1841 – 1871 and the rather solitary existence that Findlater had in 1891.

 The second half of the 18th century brought many changes to the village.
 The number of coal mines had decreased, the last closing in 1916.
 This had a profound effect on the local community.
 Pitfour House ceased to be the large family home that it was earlier in the century.
 It used to be surrounded by a number gardens and an orchard.
 Some of this ground was sold some years later for the building of Pitfour Terrace.
 Findlater Crang died on 5th April, 1892.
 The house passed to his son John James Gunning Crang.
 John Crang lived there until he died on 6th March, 1897.
 For a few years his widow Annie Crang remained in the House.
+In 1901 the Witcombe family live in Pitfour House.
 Then an indenture dated 23rd June, 1902 outlines the sale of Pitfour House to Henry Graham Nash, Gentleman from Bristol.
-The building is described as ‘a small cottage, garden and stable known as Pitfour House’!
+The building is described as a small cottage, garden and stable known as Pitfour House!
 At the time of the sale Annie Crang has moved to Carrisbrook Villas, Oldfield Park, Bath.
 This appears to be the end of the connection with the Crang family.
-Presumably the House had become too large for Annie Crang or other members of the family had moved away.
+Presumably Pitfour House had become too large for Annie Crang or other members of the family had moved away.

-Henry Nash lived in the House until his death there on 2nd July, 1933; it then passed to his wife Louisa Jane.
+By the time of the 1911 census the house had been divided and three separate families lived there – Charles James (3 rooms), Billy Beacham (3 rooms) and Gilbert Harrison (6 rooms).
+When Henry Nash lived in the died in 1933 it then passed to his wife Louisa Jane.
 On her death in 1941 their son Albert Henry Nash acquired it.
 Bert Nash was a farmer in Radford, but decided not to live there.
-At this time the house was divided into two, with Fred and Olive Newth living in the eastern half and Billy Beacham, the local postman living in the western half.
+At this time the house was divided into two, with Fred and Olive Newth living in the eastern half and Billy and Sarah Beacham, the local postman, living in the western half.
 The large hall was partitioned to allow access to the different sections of the building.
 The Newth family remained in their part of the building for many years.
 Billy Beacham’s nephew Lindsey moved into the western half and was still there in 1957.
 The Beachams were followed by Colin and Linda Rymes and then the Jarvis family.

 Bert Nash sold the House to a Mr Bruce, a solicitor from Chew Magna.
 He lived in there for 2-3 years after which the house was sold around 1968 to a Captain Hill.
 He lived in the House for about 11 years.
 Soon after, Fred Newth died and Captain Hill acquired some additional rooms from the Newth section of the building.
 Later, when the House was bought by Richard and Patricia Beauchamp, further rooms were transferred to the western section.
 When Mrs Newth died Pitfour House returned to its former state of a single building.